signalfx/gateway/README.md

 SignalFx.
 It is a multilingual datapoint demultiplexer that can accept time series data from the carbon (Graphite), collectd or SignalFx protocols and emit those datapoints to a series of servers using the carbon, collectd or SignalFx protocols.
-We recommend placing the proxy either on the same server as another existing metrics aggregator or on a central server that is already receiving datapoints, such as Graphite's carbon database.
+We recommend placing the gateway either on the same server as another existing metrics aggregator or on a central server that is already receiving datapoints, such as Graphite's carbon database.